collabnix/ioetplanet/raspberrypi/README.md

 <details>
   <summary>How to view the Raspberry Pi display wirelessly?</summary>
-  This can be done by using a VNC server on the raspberry pi and a VNC viewer on the client computer.
+   <br>This can be done by using a VNC server on the raspberry pi and a VNC viewer on the client computer.
 The most secure way of doing this is using VNC over SSH.

   * VNC over SSH tunnel.
 On the client machine run: